shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![](media/accept-call.png)

-With the callers Callsign and Name (or ID) displayed on the above this text on the display.
+With the callers Callsign and Name (or ID) displayed.

 To Accept the call, and configure the radio to return the Private call back to the calling station, Press the **Green** menu key, for YES.
 Otherwise either press the **Red** menu key for No, or ignore the prompt and continue using the radio as normal.

 If you accept the Private Call, the radio will be switched into Private Call mode, ready for transmission.
-The callers' ID or name is show e.g.
+The callers' ID or name is shown e.g.

 ![](media/private-call.png)